-- Frank Kuhnke with effect from January 1, 2019 - Fabrizio Campelli with effect from November 1, 2019 - Christiana Riley and Bernd Leukert with effect from January 1, 2020 - Professor Dr. Stefan Simon with effect from August 1, 2020.

-In the 2019 financial year, the following members of the Management Board left the Management Board:

-- As of July 31, 2019: Sylvie Matherat, Garth Ritchie and Frank Strauß.
+- Christiana Riley and Bernd Leukert with effect from January 1, 2020 - Professor Dr. Stefan Simon and Alexander von zur Mühlen with effect from August 1, 2020. - The following members of the Management Board left the Management Board: - As of July 31, 2020: Werner Steinmüller.

-In the following, information is provided on the current members of the Management Board.
-The information includes the year in which they were born, year in which they were first appointed and year in which their term expires as well as their current positions and area of responsibility according to the current Business Allocation Plan for the Management Board.
-Also specified are their other board mandates or directorships outside of Deutsche Bank Group as well as all memberships in legally prescribed supervisory boards or other comparable domestic of foreign supervisory bodies of commercial enterprises.
+The following, information is provided on the current members of the Management Board on the year in which they were born, year in which they were first appointed and year in which their term expires as well as their current positions and area of responsibility according to the current Business Allocation Plan for the Management Board.
+Also specified are their other board mandates or directorships outside of Deutsche Bank Group as well as all memberships in legally prescribed supervisory boards or other comparable domestic or foreign supervisory bodies of commercial enterprises.
 The members of our Management Board have generally undertaken not to assume chairmanships of supervisory boards of companies outside Deutsche Bank Group.